Biostatistics and Epidemiology Consulting Service

 Non-grant related services and consultation are also available and will be provided based on faculty availability.

-Please note that the Department also houses Biostatistics Core services for the District of Columbia Developmental Center for AIDS Research (DC D-CFAR), and for GWU researchers for the Clinical and Translational Science Institute at Children's National (CTSI-CN).
+Please note that the department also houses Biostatistics Core services for the District of Columbia Developmental Center for AIDS Research (DC D-CFAR), and the Clinical and Translational Science Institute at Children's National (CTSI-CN).
 The BECS will assist investigators to determine when one of these services is the most appropriate support option for specific grant applications.

-BECS faculty also work with students enrolled in the GWU Biostatistics MPH, MS, and PhD programs, as well as the Epidemiology MS and PhD programs.
-Students in these programs are generally required to have supervised experience in biostatistical consultation on GWU health-related research projects.
+BECS faculty also work with students enrolled in the Milken Institute School of Public Health Biostatistics MS and PhD programs, as well as the Epidemiology MS and PhD programs.
+Students in these programs are generally required to have supervised experience in biostatistical consultation on GW health-related research projects.
 The BECS director as well as other faculty identify those projects and provide supervision for this excellent learning experience.

 The core BECS faculty includes Drs.
-Sam Simmens (Director), Heather Hoffman, Angelo Elmi, Heather Young and Dante Verme; with other Department faculty providing support as needed.
-To access BECS services, please contact Dr. Simmens by email at firstname.lastname@example.org or by phone at 202-994-7887.
-Dr. Simmens will help assess the nature and priority of the request and work to connect the investigator to an appropriate BECS biostatistician or epidemiologist.
-A formal online request form is currently being developed and will soon be posted on this website.
+Sam Simmens (Director), Naji Younes (Co-Director), Heather Hoffman, Angelo Elmi, Heather Young, and Yan Ma, with other department faculty providing support as needed.
+To access BECS services, please contact Sam Simmens at firstname.lastname@example.org .
+He will assess the nature and priority of the request and work to connect the investigator to an appropriate BECS biostatistician or epidemiologist.